sebafo/azure-ai-foundry-mcp/README.md

 - `pyproject.toml` — Project dependencies and metadata
 - `uv.lock` — Lockfile for reproducible installs (managed by [uv](https://github.com/astral-sh/uv))

+## Note:
+This project uses the Azure AI Projects Client Library for Python (PREVIEW) in version 1.0.0b10.
+There have been significant updates with the release of version 1.0.0b11, including breaking changes.
+Those are not yet reflected in this project.
+Please check the [Azure AI Projects Client Library](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-projects) for the latest information.

 ## Getting Started

 ### 1. Prerequisites